Museum Collection: Neolithic Flint Implements

 .

-This is a small flint core from which several long narrow blades have been struck. it was found behind Tory, Bradford, just below the plateau of Budbury, which could have made a good camp site for a hunting expedition.
+This is a small flint core from which several long narrow blades have been struck. it was found behind Tory, Bradford, just below the plateau of Budbury, which could have made a good camp site for a Neolithic hunting expedition.

 .